 As is evident, much of this material is re-usable or recyclable.
 Unfortunately, because the building industry is very competitive and labor is a large component, oftentimes processes to sort and divert these materials to appropriate destinations are not attempted.
-It is common for builders
+It is common for builders and demolition crews in Skagit County to crush and dump all of the generated wastes into one large roll-off container to be hauled to the transfer station on its way to a landfill.

-Excess new materials are usually easier to handle because they are typically not painted or mixed with other products and a new market is arising to use these materials for home-owner remodeling projects25 or for contractors to save and use the materials on the next job.
+Excess new materials are usually easier to handle because they are typically not painted or mixed with other products and a new market is arising to use these materials for home-owner remodeling projects or for contractors to save and use the materials on the next job.
 The largest mass of new scrap material is typically small pieces of sheet rock.
 These are very heavy and not useable on future projects due to their size.
 There are many ways to re-use, recycle, or even embed unavoidable waste materials into a structure that can avoid landfilling.
 Similar barriers to the tear out of old materials apply to recycling of these materials.
 Project owners can prevail on crews to dramatically minimize the waste generated by a project, but it takes education of that owner to know how it should be done, as well as communication, up front agreement on costs, and determination on the part of the owner.

-The recognized impact of buildings on our environment has led to the formation of the U.S. Green Building Council26.
+The recognized impact of buildings on our environment has led to the formation of the U.S. Green Building Council.
 They have compiled data, training materials, and a system called LEED (Leadership in Energy and Environmental Design) for all aspects of construction of new buildings and renovation of existing ones.
 Following the LEED guidelines and certification process creates 'green buildings' that can reduce energy use between 24% and 50%, can reduce carbon dioxide equivalent emissions by 33% to 39%, water use by 40%, and solid waste by 70%.
-27 These levels are reached by builders and homeowners28 following required guidelines in various categories.
+These levels are reached by builders and homeowners following required guidelines in various categories.
 Each requirement allows a certain amount of credit.
 Builders who achieve high levels of credits in each of the categories are given certifications for the LEED status of that structure.
 A few of the waste related categories include:

-- Credit 1.1: Building Reuse-Maintain Existing Walls,

-Floors and Roof
+- Credit 1.1: Building Reuse-Maintain Existing Walls, Floors and Roof

 - Credit 1.2: Building Reuse-Maintain Existing Interior Nonstructural Elements

 - Credit 2: Construction Waste Management

 - Credit 3: Materials Reuse

 - Credit 4: Recycled Content

-Because of the proven effectiveness of this system (especially its impact on solid wastes), and ease of using an existing well-developed program, rather than creating a new system, we recommend that Skagit County use and encourage LEED certification and guidelines for all structures in the county.
+Because of the proven effectiveness of this system (especially its impact on solid wastes), and ease of using an existing well-developed program, rather than creating a new system, Skagit County shall consider LEED certification and guidelines for all structures in the county.
 The following recommendations are intended to increase the re-use and recycling of materials generated by construction, demolition, and modification of any structure in Skagit County.

 Policy D-11.
-Reduce Construction and Demolition (C&D) waste disposed in landfill.
+Reduce Construction and Demolition (C&D) waste disposed in landfill